 Kenneth L. Wainstein took office as Under Secretary of Homeland Security for Intelligence and Analysis on June 13, 2022.
 Previously, Wainstein had served as a partner in Davis Polk & Wardwell Litigation Department, where he focused his practice on corporate internal investigations and civil and criminal enforcement proceedings.
 Wainstein spent over 20 years in a variety of law enforcement and national security positions in the government.
 Between 1989 and 2001, Wainstein served as an Assistant U.S. Attorney in both the Southern District of New York and the District of Columbia, where he handled criminal prosecutions ranging from public corruption to gang prosecution cases and held a variety of supervisory positions, including Acting United States Attorney.
 In 2001, he was appointed Director of the Executive Office for U.S. Attorneys, where he provided oversight and support to the 94 U.S. Attorneys’ Offices.
 Between 2002 and 2004, Wainstein served as General Counsel of the Federal Bureau of Investigation and then as Chief of Staff to Director Robert S. Mueller III.

 In 2004, Wainstein was appointed and then confirmed as United States Attorney for the District of Columbia, where he had the privilege to lead the largest United States Attorney’s Office in the country.
 In 2006, the U.S. Senate confirmed Wainstein as the first Assistant Attorney General for National Security.

-In 2008, after 19 years at the Justice Department, Ken was named Homeland Security Advisor by President George W. Bush.
+In 2008, after 19 years at the Justice Department, Wainstein was named Homeland Security Advisor by President George W. Bush.
 In this capacity, he coordinated the nation’s counterterrorism, homeland security, infrastructure protection, and disaster response and recovery efforts.